fynnwilliam/news_ticker/README.md

 # news_ticker

-this is to mimic a news ticker, sometimes called a crawler or slide. could be used for a tv programme or a scoreboard...
+This is to mimic a news ticker, sometimes called a crawler or slide. could be used for a tv programme or a scoreboard...

-to compile:
- `g++ -Wall main.cpp -o slide`
+To compile, execute the following commands in the terminal:
+ `mkdir build`
+ `cd build`
+ `cmake ../`
+ `make`

-and to run:
+and to run the program, you may `./slide`
- `./slide`